abhishikasharma/Lab2_LogisticRegression/README.md

 ### The main task is what factors made people more interesting in buying SUV??

-What is Logistic regression in python?
+What is Logistic regression in python? <br>
-It is a technique to analyse a data-set which has a dependent variable and one or more independent variables to predict the outcome in a binary variable, meaning it will have only two outcomes.
+It is a technique to analyse a data-set which has a dependent variable and one or more independent variables to predict the outcome in a binary variable, meaning it will have only two outcomes. <br>
 Example- <br>
-yes or no
+yes or no <br>
-1 or 0
+1 or 0 <br>
-True or False
+True or False <br>

 #### Use Cases